Sid Wallace: Career

-Syd's bad luck was to work in Waterford's favour however, as he began his return from the injury.
+Wallace's bad luck was to work in Waterford's favour however, as he began his return from the injury.
 The Blues manager at the time, John McSeveney, happened to be a good friend of Everton manager Billy Bingham, and in fact was best man at his wedding, and he asked Bingham if he could help out by sending someone over who could get some goals.
-Syd decided to come to Waterford and see how it worked out, and what started out to be a twelve-month stint went on for five years.
+Wallace decided to come to Waterford and see how it worked out, and what started out to be a twelve-month stint went on for five years.